Fire

 Key Terms

 • Fire Severity Zone: A classification used to assess the likelihood and potential intensity of fires in specific areas.
 California designates zones as Moderate, High, or Very High Fire Hazard Severity Zones (FHSZ).
+You may be locked out of traditional homeowners insurance.

 • Defensible Space: A buffer zone around structures where vegetation and flammable materials are managed to reduce fire spread and improve firefighter safety.
 California law requires specific defensible space measures (e.g., 100 feet around homes in high-risk areas).